pnavin9/web102_prework/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented features (might take a moment to load):
+Here's a walkthrough of implemented features (might take a moment to load and don't forget to turn on audio):

 [Demo](https://github.com/user-attachments/assets/59b73880-8a63-4499-af66-96253fdb58ba)